More people have been to space

 Well, they have different characteristics:

 The Atlantic is lonely, surrounded with miles upon miles of ocean and after a few hours from the start I'm unlikely to see anyone again until I reach the other side.
-I will be at the mercy of the weather, my equipment, my supplies and my mindset - how will I cope?
+I will be at the mercy of the weather, my equipment, my supplies, my body and my mindset - how will I cope?
 Row, eat, sleep and repeat - for somewhere between 45 and 100 days.

 And what if something goes wrong?
 I may well be days away from anyone being able to help!